Divide-By-0/blog/content/posts/movies.md

 - **Arrival**: 7/10.
 While the visuals put it a notch above the book, I thought the movie editorialization from the book to add a “reason” for the events hurt the story.
 Isn’t selflessness more romantic and idealistic?

+- **Everything Everywhere All at Once**: 9/10.
+A24's standout movie; absurdist comedy.
+Excellent indie filmmaking and reflection on themes of parental empathy and nihilism.
+Am pretty happy I watched it with my family, we had a lot to talk about afterwards (though the hot dog scenes were not particularly comfortable lol).
+I think this is the only absurdist film I've really liked: they did a great job on keeping a compelling narrative that conveyed the emotional punches they wanted to convey.

 - **Badla**: 9/10.
 This is a more recent Hindi film about a surprisingly well-told mystery — I won’t spoil it, but I found the story more refreshing than any other previous mystery movie I’ve watched (it was way better than Knives Out).
 It’s the fourth foreign language remake of a similar Spanish mystery movie, The Innocent Guest, so you can rewatch in different languages!

 - **Ek Tha Tiger**: 4/10.
 Classic feel-good action/romance Hindi film about the spy that falls in love.
 I thought the message was pretty standard and some of the reveals were fairly predictable so wouldn’t recommend it, but it’s a nice feeling to be able to recognize and predict tropes sometimes!